xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

 3. **`boss`-** Complete palette sets for each boss, including both sprites and backgrounds.
 Currently the `obj0.pal` files are not loaded, and the `obj1.pal` will be overwritten by any player attack.
 If a companion is present for a boss fight then the colors in `obj3.pal` will be used for them.
 Other than those, all other sprite palettes (`obj2.pal`, `obj4.pal`, `obj5.pal`, `obj6.pal`, and `obj7.pal`) can be used.

     Bosses are mapped to palettes in `src/data/boss/metasprites.asm`.
 It shouldn't be necessary to edit that but more advanced custom boss colorizations can be achieved by doing so.
+    Each boss directory should have a `comments.txt` file with information specific to that boss, such as which palettes are being used and for what.
 4. **`hero`-** Palettes for each of the negative status effects that Hero can get, except Blind which is handled very differently.
 It contains four directories:
     - **`hero` -** Used when you have no negative status effect.
     - **`moogle` -** Used when you have the Moogle status effect.
 This is the lowest priority of the three.